27 Sep 2021 | 6 min Read

 There are two types of Gestational diabetes- Class A1 and Class A2.
-Pregnant women can manage class A1 diabetes through a healthy diet and exercise, but those with Class A2 diabetes need to take insulin and other medications prescribed by the doctor.
+Pregnant women can manage class A1 diabetes through a healthy gestational diabetes diet and exercise, but those with Class A2 diabetes need to take insulin and other medications prescribed by the doctor.

-As its name implies, gestational diabetes goes away after childbirth, but it can affect your child’s health and increase the chance of getting Type 2 diabetes in the future.
+As its name implies, pregnancy diabetes goes away after childbirth, but it can affect your child’s health and increase the chance of getting Type 2 diabetes in the future.
 However, you can adopt specific steps to keep you and your baby healthy.

 Women with gestational diabetes do not report any unusual symptoms as diabetes comes out in routine blood tests.
 Still, there are some of the signs:

 During pregnancy, hormones build up glucose in your blood, and to manage it, your pancreas releases sufficient insulin.
 But when your body cannot release the required amount of insulin, the blood sugar levels get up, resulting in pregnancy diabetes.

 The following are some of the risk factors for pregnancy diabetes:

 To diagnose gestational diabetes, you will need to go through the Oral Glucose Tolerance Test (OGTT).
 A doctor will need to collect your blood every 2 to 3 hours to diagnose gestational diabetes symptoms in this diagnosis.
 If your blood glucose levels are high, you probably have the disease.
 This pregnancy diabetes is like other kinds of diabetes that get diagnosed for the first time during pregnancy.